 We know what you’re thinking, how did they make Eargo Max come to life?
 Well, it wasn’t easy.
 To tell their story, we sat down with two members of Eargo’s brain trust, Daniel Shen (Founder and Chief Clinical & Science Officer – think Spock without the pointy ears) and Manny Ocano (Director of Clinical Support and master of the perfect mustache).
 Their mission is to ensure Eargo boldly goes where no hearing aid has gone before… namely, your ears.

-Behind the Scenes: The Making of Eargo Max
+Behind the Hearing Aids Brand: The Making of Eargo Max

 We picked their brains about the secret sauce that went into creating our best hearing aid yet, Eargo Max.
 Hear’s your glimpse into how our proverbial sausage is designed and developed:

 What drove the research and development of Eargo Max?

 - Daniel: We had the opportunity to improve on Eargo’s devices by introducing more advanced algorithms to improve the technology behind our hearing aids.
 The data provided by these rules helped us achieve better overall sound quality through background noise suppression and feedback cancellation.

 - Manny: It really started when the team decided to put a new chip in the device to help strengthen the “brains” of our hearing aid.
 Hearing aids are essentially mini-computers, and with any computer the stronger the chip the more functions are allowed to the computer.
 Designing Eargo Max provided us the opportunity to introduce a stronger processing chip and updated device features like our voice-prompted Sound Profiles and low-level expansion that provides the wearer a cleaner sound regardless of the gain.

 - Daniel: For clients seeking a more advanced listening experience.
 Max provides the same usability, comfort and invisibility our clients have come to associate with Eargo, only with next-generation algorithms.